MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - The IT Pro must carefully consider which content to download and what should come from CDN.
 - The IT Pro must make intentional decisions regarding specific builds\versions by channels to download each month.

 End-user notifications: Delivered by Configuration Manager only when available time and deadline are the same.
-If available time is prior to deadline updates may be pre-staged, notifications may be delivered either by ConfigMgr or Office prior to deadline.
+If available time is prior to deadline updates may be pre-staged, notifications may be delivered either by Configuration Manager or Office prior to deadline.

 ### Updates delivered by Configuration Manager (cloud)